 You need to learn how to screen profiles, read people, be patient, ask questions and trust people.
 Some guys will lie through their teeth to get you into bed, but it’s up to you to be patient, get to know people if you want to minimize being ghosted, dumped after sleeping with a guy too soon.

-Making The First Move: Initiating Conversations, Opening Lines
+Women Making The First Move: Initiating Conversations, Opening Lines On Dating Apps

 Many women are too nervous, insecure or lazy with making the first move with dating apps.
 Some attribute this to being old-fashioned or wanting to be pursued.
 Guess what, if you wait for men to pursue you on dating apps, you will likely get bombarded by guys you are not interested in / attracted to or guys who rely on the volume approach with likes and generic lines.
 Dating apps have more men than women and if you are not interested in 80-90% of the guys on them, why wait to sift through unwanted messages.